NethServer/docs/administrator-manual/en/accounts.rst

-3. the green network must be bound to a bridged interface, so that the Linux Container can attach its virtual interface to it; the UI procedure can create the bridge interface automatically if its missing.
+3. the green network must be bound to a bridged interface, so that the Linux Container can attach its virtual interface to it; the UI procedure can create the bridge interface automatically, if it is missing.

 From the :guilabel:`Software center` page install the module named *Account
 provider: Samba Active Directory*.
 At the end of the installation, access the